nablarch/nablarch-document/en/application_framework/application_framework/handlers/web/http_character_encoding_handler.rst

   :depth: 3
   :local:

-In this handler, the specified character encoding is configured for the request ( :java:extdoc:`HttpServletRequest <javax.servlet.http.HttpServletRequest>` ) and response ( :java:extdoc:`HttpServletResponse <javax.servlet.http.HttpServletResponse>` ).
+In this handler, the specified character encoding is configured for the request ( :java:extdoc:`HttpServletRequest <jakarta.servlet.http.HttpServletRequest>` ) and response ( :java:extdoc:`HttpServletResponse <jakarta.servlet.http.HttpServletResponse>` ).

 This handler performs the following process.